nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version implements a fix for an ‘Unhandled Promise Rejection’ error on iOS in the context of play/pause and updateSource/switchStream interactions.
+This version implements a fix htmlFor an ‘Unhandled Promise Rejection’ error on iOS in the context of play/pause and updateSource/switchStream interactions.
 Furthermore, this version fixes a bug on MacOSX Mojave during buffer underrun where the playing state is not changed to ‘buffering’ which then breaks the playback.

 ### **Changelog**

 ### Fixed

 - ‘Unhandled Promise Rejection’ error on iOS during play/pause and updateSource/switchStream interactions
-- correctly detecting buffer underrun for MacOSX Mojave bug
+- correctly detecting buffer underrun htmlFor MacOSX Mojave bug

 ## **[4.1.2]**